 The three most popular ways to use jojoba oil in your daily beauty routine are as a moisturizer, a cleanser, and as a makeup remover.

-You can simply replace your morning or evening moisturizer with jojoba oil.
-Things to consider are how much to apply and do you want to use it in the morning or evening?
+You can simply replace your morning or evening moisturizer with jojoba oil or add a few drop to your daily moisturizer.
+Things to consider are how much to apply and do you want to use it in the morning, evening, or both?
 Starting out, it might take a week or two to figure out how much you want to apply and how much you want to leave on your skin for daytime use.
 If you use it in the morning, you will surely benefit from the anti-inflammatory properties that will calm puffy, tired skin.
 If you wear foundation, you may want to use jojoba as your evening moisturizer.
 For people with bangs, I recommend pulling them back to apply jojoba, let it absorb for at least 5 minutes, and then patting the excess oil off of your forehead before letting your bangs down so you don’t grease up your hair (personal experience here).

 As an oil cleanser, it works relatively the same as a traditional cleanser.
-Use damp hands or a damp cloth to apply jojoba to your skin, massaging it in, and then rinsing or wiping excess oil away.
-You can then reapply more as a moisturizer, or leave it as-is.
+Use damp hands or a damp cloth to apply jojoba to your skin, massaging it in, and then rinsing or wiping impurities and excess oil away.
+You can repeat as needed then reapply more as a moisturizer, or leave it as-is.

 As a makeup remover, follow the directions for oil cleansing and repeat until all makeup has been removed.